fredfort/angular_bootstrap/README.md

 * Handle error message error
 * Create different environment build(dev, stagging, prod)
 * Use SvgIcons
-* Use wiredep to dynamically load bower dependencies
 * Use ngtemplates

 * Many other improvements to come